google/blockly-samples/blockly-vue/README.md

 # blockly-vue-sample [![Built on Blockly](https://tinyurl.com/built-on-blockly)](https://github.com/google/blockly)

-This sample shows how to load Blockly in a [Vue](https://vuejs.org/) project.
+This sample shows how to load Blockly in a [Vue](https://vuejs.org/) project with more features provided by Blockly JS object.

 ## Installation